gaurish/httpserver/README.md

 go to any directory

-`httpserver .`
+`httpserver`

-will start a webserver in that directory
+will start a webserver or port 8080 which will server the current directory.

+You can change port by

+`httpserver 3001'

+to start the server on port 3001.

 ## Contributing